 Because the lead-glass detectors in the Left and Right HRS were different, design of the lead-glass-based triggers of the DAQ is also different, as shown in Fig. 1.
 As a compromise between the amount of electronics needed and the rate in the front end logic modules, the lead-glass blocks in both the preshower and the shower detectors were divided into 6 (8) groups for the Left (Right) HRS, with each group consisting 8 blocks.
 On the Right HRS only 60 of the 75 shower blocks were used while the 15 blocks on the edge were not read out.
 The reduction on the HRS acceptance due to not using these side blocks is negligible.
-Signals from the 8 blocks in each group were added using a custom-made analog summing unit called "SUM8 modules", then passed to discriminators.
+Signals from the 8 blocks in each group were added using a custom-made analog summing unit called the "SUM8 module", then passed to discriminators.
 The geometry and the position of each preshower group were carefully chosen to match those of the corresponding shower group to maximize electron detection efficiency.
 On the Left HRS adjacent groups in both preshower and shower had overlapping blocks, while for the Right HRS only preshower blocks were overlapping.
 To allow overlap between adjacent groups, signals from preshower blocks on the Right HRS and from both preshower and shower blocks on the Left HRS were split into two identical copies using passive splitters.

 A schematic diagram for the DAQ electronics for the Right HRS is shown in Fig. 2.
-The electron and pion triggers were formed by passing shower (SS) and preshower 159 (PS) signals or their sums, called total shower (TS) signals, through discriminators with different thresholds.
-For electron triggers, logical ANDs of the PS discrimi-161 nator and the TS discriminator outputs were used.
-For pion triggers, low threshold 162 discriminators on the TS signal alone were used to reject background.
-These signals 163 were then combined with signals from scintillators and the gas Cherenkov (called 164 electron or pion "VETO" signals) to form electron or pion triggers for each shower 165 and preshower group.
-The electron VETO signals required the gas Cherenkov to 166 be triggered, while the pion VETO required the opposite.
-The electron or pion trig-167 gers from all six groups on the Left HRS (eight groups for the Right HRS) were 168 then ORed together to form the global electron or pion triggers for the Left (Right) 169 HRS.
-All triggers - electron and pions from each group, as well as the final global 170 triggers - were counted using scalers.
-Because pions do not produce large enough lead-glass signals to trigger the high threshold TS discriminators for the electron 172 triggers, pions do not introduce extra counting deadtime for the electron triggers.
+Preliminary electron and pion triggers were formed by passing shower (SS) and preshower (PS) signals or their sums, called total shower (TS) signals, through discriminators with different thresholds.
+For electron triggers, logical ANDs of the PS discriminator and the TS discriminator outputs were used.
+For pion triggers, low threshold discriminators on the TS signal alone were used to reject background.
+These preliminary triggers were then combined with signals from scintillators and the gas Cherenkov (called electron or pion "VETO" signals) to form electron or pion triggers for each shower and preshower group.
+The electron VETO signals required the gas Cherenkov to be triggered, while the pion VETO required the opposite.
+All six (eight) group electron or pion triggers on the Left (Right) HRS were then ORed together to form the global electron or pion trigger for the Left